wethod/learning-center-source/content/pipeline/index.md

 {{< img-center src="/uploads/2020/02/01/project-timeline.png" >}}

-### Project & Team Review

-Do you like colletting reviews about projects and team members?
-Now you can.

 ## Project Canvas

 To work well and efficiently on a project you first need to understand it and then highlight its main aspects.
 In WETHOD you can start "drawing" your project since its first stages by defining: